mikeaveli007/moodle-local_analytics/README.md

 3. Configure the plugin

 Configuration:
-The plugin currently supports 3 Analytics modes, Piwik, Google Universal Analytics and Google Legacy Analytics.
+The plugin currently supports 2 Analytics modes, Piwik and Google Universal Analytics.

 Piwik
 - Set the Site ID